 - Janet Martinez, Secretary & Legal Counsel

-- Bonnie Wallsh, Director
+- Bonnie Wallsh, Director of Event Production

 - Dr. Daniel Levitin, cognitive psychologist, neuroscientist, writer, musician

 - Dr. James Prichard, neuroscientist, Yale Univ.